 Supporting Transitions in Medical Career Pathways: the Role of Simulation-Based Education

 Have you checked out the Advances in Simulation journal yet?
 Great news it’s free for everyone online thanks to the folks at SESAM!
 Just finished reviewing “Supporting transitions in medical career pathways: the role of simulation-based education” by Jennifer Cleland et al., and found it very useful for us all to consider!
+This article is also translated in Spanish!

 About Advances in Simulation Journal